xadhoom/etimer/README.md

 Timer module for Elixir that makes it easy to abstact time out of the tests.

-Basically a rewrite of from https://github.com/lehoff/chronos in Elixir.
+Basically a rewrite of :chronos, from https://github.com/lehoff/chronos

 ## Installation